 The report did not indicate where those 200 stores are located.
 The restaurant chain, however, also plans to open 950 new stores, with 400 of them being in China.

 “McDonald’s has adapted operations and plans to make major investments in marketing, [CEO Chris Kempczinski] said.
 Executives emphasized the importance of drive-thru, delivery, and digital sales as crucial aspects of McDonald’s recovery,” BusinessInsider reported.
+If you consider your business also needs a push in their back when speaking about marketing, visit Local Client.

 As with other restaurants and businesses, McDonald’s was forced to close its dining rooms during the coronavirus pandemic.
 Some dining rooms have reopened.